Computed Tomography

 Radiologic Technology Club

-The purpose of the Sandburg Society for Student Radiologic Technologists is to provide information for students interested in Radiologic Technology and to discuss values for the betterment of the society and the profession.
+Sandburg Society for Student Radiologic Technologists provides information for students interested in Radiologic Technology and discusses the values for the betterment of the society and the profession.